Continuation – Steps in Building an Ideal Custom Wine Cellar in CA

 The custom wine cellar door should be an exterior grade door, sealed on three sides with weather-stripping.
 The bottom of the door should have a threshold and a door sweep.

 Some wine cellar experts opt to install a glass wine cellar door.
 If so, make sure that it is thermopaned, for optimum insulation properties, and to make sure that it does not condensate.
-Solid wood doors are another good option for wine cellars.
+Solid wood wine cellar doors are another good option.

 9. Installing Effective Custom Wine Cellar Lighting

 There are various options for custom wine cellar lighting in Los Angeles, California.
 It is important to remember that, when using any lighting in your wine cellar, you need to use thermally fused can lights or IC rated cans.
 Avoid using lights that emit Ultraviolet light, because these can damage your wines.
 UV light produces too much heat, which can cause the premature aging of your wines.

 10. Add Final Decors and Wine Cellar Accents

 You want to make sure that your custom wine cellar is not only effective in keeping your wines safe and aging well, but also beautifully designed and decorated, so that you can show it off to your guests.
 Once you have completed all the basics of constructing the wine storage room, you may then add all the other decors and accents that will complete the aesthetic look you want to achieve for your wine cellar.